tradingview-pine-seeds/docs/data.md

 ## Symbol_info format

-Symbol information must be placed into a single JSON file in the `symbol_info` directory.
+Symbol information must be placed into a single JSON file in the `symbol_info/` directory.

 Follow these requirements when creating a file: